geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/eks-keycloak.md

 What have we achieved?

-We've setup our EKS cluster to authenticate against authentik, running on that same cluster!
+We've setup our EKS cluster to authenticate against Keycloak, running on that same cluster!
 We can now create multiple users (*with multiple levels of access*) without having to provide them with tricky IAM accounts, and deploy kube-apiserver-integrated tools like Kubernetes Dashboard or Weaveworks GitOps for nice secured UIs.

 !!! summary "Summary"
     Created: